MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### You’re unable to open files or pages that are located using file:// URLs in Microsoft Edge

-This is a Chromium security restriction as described in [Restrictions on File Urls](https://textslashplain.com/2019/10/09/navigating-to-file-urls/).
+This issue is because of a Chromium security restriction as described in [Restrictions on File Urls](https://textslashplain.com/2019/10/09/navigating-to-file-urls/).
 However, you can use Microsoft Edge’s IE mode feature to load web pages hosted on the **file://** protocol within an intranet zone.
 You can use of the [IntranetFileLinksEnabled](/deployedge/microsoft-edge-policies#intranetfilelinksenabled) group policy to enable this functionality.

 ### Certain web pages open in Internet Explorer 11 instead of opening in Microsoft Edge

-If you have Microsoft Edge installed and if it’s the default browser (configured via policy [Set Microsoft Edge as the default browser](/deployedge/edge-default-browser) or manually [Change your default browser in Windows 10](/windows/change-your-default-browser-in-windows-10-020c58c6-7d77-797a-b74e-8f07946c5db6)) then all websites should open in Microsoft Edge unless the site is listed in the compatibility list.
+If Microsoft Edge is the default browser (configured via policy [Set Microsoft Edge as the default browser](/deployedge/edge-default-browser) or manually [Change your default browser in Windows 10](/windows/change-your-default-browser-in-windows-10-020c58c6-7d77-797a-b74e-8f07946c5db6)), then all websites should open in Microsoft Edge unless the site is listed in the compatibility list.

 If a website is still loads in Internet Explorer 11 and if you don’t this need this browser version, you can disable IE 11.
 For more information, see [Disable Internet Explorer 11](/deployedge/edge-ie-disable-ie11).

 You can make use of IE mode in Microsoft Edge to force the rendering of an IE 11 compatible web page in Microsoft Edge.
-You can force a site to load in IE mode either by configuring IE mode policies or by using using the reload in IE mode feature.
+You can force a site to load in IE mode either by configuring IE mode policies or by using the reload in IE mode feature.
 For more information, see [Configure IE mode policies](/deployedge/edge-ie-mode-policies) and [Enable the local site list experience](/deployedge/edge-ie-mode-local-site-list#enable-the-local-site-list-experience).

 Sometimes a proxy configuration such as Internet Explorer’s AutoConfig URL settings can cause issues.
 Try removing these proxy settings and test to see if the issue is fixed.
 For more information, see [Auto configuration settings for Internet Explorer 11](/internet-explorer/ie11-deploy-guide/auto-configuration-settings-for-ie11).

 ### You experience performance issues in Microsoft Edge when using IE mode

-If a site performs well in Internet Explorer 11 then it should perform well on Microsoft Edge when running in IE mode.
+If a site performs well in Internet Explorer 11, then it should perform well on Microsoft Edge when running in IE mode.
 If you experience performance issues, check the following configurations:

 - The site is properly configured to run in IE mode.
 To validate IE mode configuration and to run diagnostics, see [Get general diagnostic and configuration information](/deployedge/edge-ie-mode-faq#get-general-diagnostic-and-configuration-information)
 - IE mode in Microsoft Edge is using the same document mode that was used in IE 11.To check document modes, see [Incorrect Document mode configurations](/deployedge/edge-ie-mode-faq#incorrect-document-mode-configurations).

 ### Printing from a web page that uses ActiveX doesn’t work in Microsoft Edge

 Certain legacy websites use ActiveX controls to let users print a web page.
-These websites needs to load in IE mode.
+These websites need to load in IE mode.
 You can use IE mode in Microsoft Edge to print pages from these websites.

 ### Remote Desktop web client isn’t working

 Remote Desktop web client uses ActiveX controls to allow users to print.
-Sites that use this client needs to load in IE mode.
+Sites that use this client need to load in IE mode.
 Follow the guidance in [Use the Enterprise Mode Site List Manager](/internet-explorer/ie11-deploy-guide/use-the-enterprise-mode-site-list-manager) and follow the Enterprise Mode IE schema guidelines.
 For more information, see [Enterprise Mode schema v.2 guidance](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance#:~:text=Updated%20schema%20elements%20%2).

 ### You’re unable to add a URL to the Enterprise Mode site list

-This could be a syntax error.
+This issue could be caused by a syntax error.
 For more information, see [Use the Enterprise Mode Site List Manager](/internet-explorer/ie11-deploy-guide/use-the-enterprise-mode-site-list-manager) and follow the [Enterprise Mode schema v.2 guidance](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance#:~:text=Updated%20schema%20elements%20%2).

 ### You’re unable to download files from certain websites when running Microsoft Edge